MedievalSp/Deceive/README.md

   ```
 7. Make sure the value in the region line matches the region code of your server (see table here https://nemo.gg/blog/change-the-language-and-voiceover-in-lol/).
 8. Start the League of Legends client using `<your Riot Games folder>`/League of Legends/LeagueClient.exe DO NOT OPEN League of Legends using RiotClientServices.exe or your default desktop shortcut.
 It will override the settings and change you back to the region language.
-Always use RiotClient.exe or this version of Deceiver.
+Always use **LeagueClient.exe** or this version of Deceiver.

 ### Fork modifications:
 From Line 135 in StartupHandler.cs: